 Healthcare Equality Index: Default Surrogate Selection Laws

-State law in the area of default surrogate decision-makers remains a patchwork that can make the implementation of policies that ensure equal treatment of LGBT patients and their families difficult.
-Nationally, LGBT individuals face a confusing default surrogate-selection landscape that can be classified loosely into a Three-Tiered System.
+State law in the area of default surrogate decision-makers remains a patchwork that can make the implementation of policies that ensure equal treatment of LGBTQ patients and their families difficult.
+Nationally, LGBTQ individuals face a confusing default surrogate-selection landscape that can be classified loosely into a Three-Tiered System.

 - Alaska, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvannia, Rhode Island, Utah, Vermont, Virginia, West Virginia, Washington, Wisconsin, Wyoming.